sdemyanov/ConvNet/README.md

 - The "cnnexamples.m" file requires "mnist_uint8.mat" file to be performed.
 You can download it from Matlab Central File Exchange, just google it and save in ./data folder.
 You also need to create ./workspaces folder to save your weights.

 - Uncertainty comes not only from weights but also from batch shuffling.
 Therefore, when weights are passed to the cnntrain function, the batches are created in a natural order: first "batchsize" objects become the first batch and so on.
+Another source of uncertainity is the dropout matrix.
+Therefore if want to get repeatable resutls, you need to setup all dropout rates to 0.

 SOME COMMENTS